 How does Artificial Intelligence work?

-Computers are good at following processes, i.e., sequences of steps to execute a task.
+Computers are good at following instructions, i.e., sequences of steps to execute a task.
 If we give a computer steps to execute a task, it should easily be able to complete it.
 The steps are nothing but algorithms.
 An algorithm can be as simple as printing two numbers or as difficult as predicting who will win elections in the coming year!

 So, how can we accomplish this?